quickwit-oss/quickwit/docs/getting-started/installation.md

 - `libpq`: the Postgres client library.
 - `libssl`: the industry defacto cryptography library.
 These libraries can be installed on your system using the native package manager.
-On ubuntu for instance, you can install these dependencies using the following command:
+On Ubuntu for instance, you can install these dependencies using the following command:

 ```bash
 apt-get -y update && apt-get -y install libpq-dev libssl-dev